Gift Giving Superstitions and Legends.

 There is also a true story of two brothers who re-gifted the same pair of pants back and forth wrapped in very creative ways, from rolling them into a 3′ long 1″ wide pipe to stuffing them into the glove compartment of a car that they then had crushed and delivered in time for Christmas.
 The pants went back and forth for 25 years before they finally fell apart.

-- 5 Ways A Reader Can Respond To Your Article
+- 5 Ways To Make Money With One Article

 - Concerning Dangers From Foreign Force And Influence – The Federalist Papers

 - Ingrain Carpet Rugs – How To Make Rugs